cnleo/userscripts/steamep/README.md

 ### To do:

  *	Counting on items that you can "modify" are fuzzy at moment.
-Sry for that.